 “Pinnacle Classical Academy offers more than an exemplary college preparatory education.
 PCA embodies a philosophy, a passion and a strongly held belief that the purpose of education is to teach a student to live by developing the mind to think, to understand, to integrate, to prove.
 He must be taught the essentials of the knowledge discovered in the past, and equipped to acquire further knowledge by his own effort.”

-In the Classical Foundations Program, students read and discuss works by our nation’s founders in the following required high school-level classes:
+Students read and discuss works by our nation’s founders in the following required high school-level classes:

-Economics and Personal Finance (EPF)
+Economics and Personal Finance

 Founding Principles of the United States of America and North Carolina